About the Therapist/Practitioner Anne Richardson

 By continuing to further her knowledge and expertise Anne strives to ensure that she provides the very best service for her clients at Nourish & Nurture nutritional therapy.
 They derive benefit from her extensive study of current nutritional and scientific research literature.

-For example as a member of the British Association of Applied Nutrition and Nutritional Therapy (BANT) and the Institute of Functional Medicine (IFM) she gains access to Evidence-Based Databases including the Natural Standard Database and the Natural Medicines Comprehensive Database, periodicals and journals such as Alternative Therapies in Health and Medicine, Integrative Medicine, A Clinician’s Journal (IMCJ) and Natural Solutions: Vibrant Health, Balanced Living, Medical Education Dialogues (IFM MED)
+For example as a member of the British Association for Nutrition and Lifestyle Medicine (BANT) and the Institute of Functional Medicine (IFM) she gains access to Evidence-Based Databases including the Natural Standard Database and the Natural Medicines Comprehensive Database, periodicals and journals such as Alternative Therapies in Health and Medicine, Integrative Medicine, A Clinician’s Journal (IMCJ) and Natural Solutions: Vibrant Health, Balanced Living, Medical Education Dialogues (IFM MED)

 Anne regularly participates in on-line webinars and attends conferences and seminars given by leading experts on the latest advances in nutritional medicine.